 You might find this article useful on How To Drive Long Distance Without Getting Tired.

 It is only natural that you are going to want to drink caffeine during a long drive.

 I mean, coffee and road trips go hand in hand, right?

 Nevertheless, it’s also a diuretic.
 This means you can experience dehydration if you drink a lot during your trip.

 This is why it’s important to also consume a sufficient amount of water so that you can avoid any tiredness or fatigue on the water that is induced due to dehydration.

-The recommended amount of water per day for a female is just over two litres and around three litres for men.
-Don’t forget to make notes so you don’t forget any of these long distance driving tips.
+The recommended amount of water per day for a female is just over two liters and around three liters for men.
+Don’t forget to make notes so you don’t forget any of these long-distance driving tips.

 It’s also important to avoid eating excessive unhealthy snacks.